CsillaFarkas/ParetoPick-R/README.md

 # Missing/Nice to have
 * cluster tab sometimes requires a lot of clicking around but users will figure it out
+* full list of measures and their priorities implemented across all catchments (nswrm.csv)
+* hover for details (what can be moved there? -- unit supplied)
+* option for reverse plotting - possible?
+* sliders for measures

 * Play around tab
   * status quo plotted in the right color when sliders are moved
   * table with fixed whole range and potentially percentage change of slider movement

-* Klaipeda:
-  * full list of nswrm implemented across all catchments to properly assign priorities incl. info on weather management or structural
-  * suggestions for pca variables using SWAT+ outputs/inputs
+  * the 0 to 1 range is not intuitive - add labels with good/medium to clarify tradeoffs

 * AHP tab:
   * more reasonable rendering of variable and different scales - we will need to test this with different datasets (currently just multiplied by 1000 if <0.005)
+  * which parameters are inconsistent, possible to pull that?

 * Analysis tab:
-  * location of zoom in basin
-  * HTML download for measure implementation maps
+  * graphical representation of decision space statistics across solutions
     * frequency maps - produce during python call or based on button with Micha's R script and put in output
     * add a barplot of number of implemented measures per optimum (counting from measure_location.csv)
-  * each measure's share in total measure area (from measure_location and hru.con)
+    * along objectives the allocation of PCA variables
   * when table is touched - retain old plot, do not replot that is annoying
+  * location of zoom in basin
+  * HTML download for measure implementation maps
+  * maybe: line plot only for solutions for better trade off representation

 * Correlation Analysis:
   * output largest accepted correlation, maybe in bold over the table